How to Spot Work-from-Home Scams

 The idea of working from home is certainly appealing, which is why it’s the perfect environment to breed schemes and scams designed to drain your bank account or steal your identity.
 That’s not to say there aren’t legitimate opportunities to work at home, but you have to do your research and know how to spot the scams masquerading as opportunities.
 Here are several things that may indicate a work-from-home scam:

-Unsolicited Job Offers – If you receive a job offer for a work-from-home position you haven’t applied for, think twice about responding.
-Chances are it’s a phishing scam designed to get you to hand over personal employment data such as date of birth and Social Security Number.
+If you receive a job offer for a work-from-home position you haven’t applied for, think twice about responding.
+Chances are it’s a phishing scam designed to get you to hand over personal employment data.

-High-Pressure Timelines – When it comes to work-from-home jobs, the words “limited time offer” should raise a red flag.
-If an employer is pressuring you to make an immediate decision or telling you there’s only one spot left, it’s probably not a legitimate opportunity.
+When it comes to work-from-home jobs, the words “limited time offer” should raise a red flag.
+If an employer is pressuring you to make an immediate decision it’s probably not a legitimate opportunity.

 Before agreeing to any work-from-home opportunity, research the company with your local Better Business Bureau and the state Attorney General.
 If you think you’ve spotted or been the victim of a work-from-home scam, contact the Federal Trade Commission.